beacon-biosignals/StableHashTraits.jl/README.md

     StableHashTraits.hash_method(x::Any, c::MyNestingContext) = StableHashTraits.hash_method(x, c.parent)
     StableHashTraits.hash_method(x::MyType, c::MyNestingCOntext) = UseIterate()

-## Changing the `hash_method` for the contents of an object
+## Customizing hashes within an object

-It possible to use contexts to change how the contents of an object gets hashed.
-See `UseAndReplaceContext` for details.
+Contexts can be changed not only when you call `stable_hash` but also when you hash the contents of a particular object.
+See the docstring of `UseAndReplaceContext` for details.

 ## Hashing gotcha's